aarongorka/aarongorka-com/content/blog/gvisor-and-ecs.md

 When running a process as root (UID 0) inside a container, that process can exploit a bug in runc to gain root privileges on the host running the container.
 This then allows them unlimited access to the server as well as any other containers on that server.
 {{< / blockquote >}}

-gVisor eliminates this vulnerability by replacing the vulnerable component, `runc`.
+gVisor mitigates this vulnerability by replacing the vulnerable component, `runc`.

 ## Installing gVisor